gnshx/CodePulse/README.md

 - Add observability for job duration, retry rate, cache hit rate, and provider failure categories.
 - Harden ingestion idempotency with provider submission identifiers and database-level uniqueness where supported.
 - Add pagination and incremental synchronization for high-volume competitive-programming histories.

+## The core idea

+> Raw activity tells you what you did.
+Analytics tells you how you are doing.
+Recommendations tell you what to do next.

+Better CP connects these layers to help competitive programmers move from tracking progress to understanding and improving it.

 ## License